platron-pt/platron-pt.github.io/en/index.md

 #### Linux

-Extract the tar.xz, and excute `easy_adb_fastboot` which should be inside the folder.
+Extract the tar.xz, and excute `platron` which should be contained the output folder.

 ### Update

 #### Windows

-Updates will be checked every few days, you can set it in the settings page, or you can check it manually
+Updates will be checked every few days, you can set it in the settings page, or you can check it manually.

 #### Linux